By Eric Johnson

 The AFCO Scheme

 The deceit of Paul H. Dunn in a Utah business dealing cost many Latter-day Saints their life savings.
-This is not the first time this has happened with an LDS leader.
+This is not the first time an incident like this took place with an LDS leader.
 For instance, Joseph Smith caused many early Latter-day Saints to lose their investments in the Kirtland Safety Society Anti-Banking Company in the late 1830s.
 SOURCE

 Many “Ponzi” schemes are built on enterprises with no real end product.
-Investors are promised incredible returns through the investment of their money, a great temptation for the greedy looking for a quick profit.
+Investors are promised incredible returns to their investment, a great temptation for the greedy looking to make a quick profit.
 Those who invest early might get fabulous returns on their money; however, those who enter the investment later can lose everything when the company falls apart.

 During the mid part of the 1970s through the early 1980s, Latter-day Saints Grant Affleck and Carvell Shaffer put together a real estate resort complex called “AFCO Enterprises,” which had been contrived from Affleck’s name.
 AFCO attempted to get Latter-day Saints to take out high interest loans on their homes so they could make money.
 Having a general authority such as Paul H. Dunn vouch for the company resulted in many Latter-day Saints letting down their guard and eagerly investing.